Blog: ARTY FACTS | Fauvism Facts

 Woman with a Hat, 1905 - Henri Matisse Paysage de Collioure,1907 - Henri Matisse

-The name 'les fauves' which means the 'the wild beasts' was what the art critic Louis Vauxcelles named the artists André Derain and Henri Matisse when he attended their exhibition at the Salon d'automne in Paris, 1905.
+Fauvism got its name from the French word ‘les fauves’ which means the wild beast.
+This was what the art critic Louis Vauxcelles named the artists André Derain and Henri Matisse when he attended their exhibition at the Salon d'automne in Paris, 1905.
 They received much ridicule and criticism from both critics and the general public, but this did not deter them from developing their vision.

 Fauvism was a radical movement in the visual arts, it was one of the first avant-garde modernist movements and the first that moved towards abstraction.
 Matisse later continued to develop simplified abstracted forms and decorative pattern and strongly influenced artists Pablo Picasso, George Braques and the cubist movement.
 This was the beginning of the development of expression and abstraction and informed other movements that soon followed.